Hut-to-Hut Hiking in Mercantour National Park

 Descent: 370 m

-After a lovely breakfast, it's time to get back onto the trail.
-A steep but well-maintained trail will take you over the GR52-route to Pas du Mont Colomb, the highest point for today.
-It's strenuous, but you can take your time.
-Depending on what time you started this morning, you are likely to arrive early at the stunning Refuge de Nice.
-In proper Mercantour style, the caretakers only cook with local and farm produced products.
+After a delicious breakfast, it's time to set off again.
+A steep but well-maintained path takes you along the GR52 route to Pas du Mont Colomb, the highest point for today.
+The climb is challenging, and the paths are narrow and steep, but you can take your time.
+The same goes for the descent.
+A steep and narrow path over large boulders will bring you back down.
+Depending on what time you started this morning, you’ll likely arrive early at the stunning Refuge de Nice.
+In true Mercantour style, the hosts only cook with local and farm products.

 Refuge de Nice